Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Hepatotoxicity

 OJEMDA can cause hepatotoxicity.
-In the pooled safety population [see ADVERSE REACTIONS], increased alanine aminotransferase (ALT) occurred in 42% and increased aspartate aminotransferase (AST) occurred in 74%, including Grade 3 ALT in 4% and increased AST in 2% of patients treated with OJEMDA.
+In the pooled safety population [see Adverse Reactions (6.1)], increased alanine aminotransferase (ALT) occurred in 42% and increased aspartate aminotransferase (AST) occurred in 74%, including Grade 3 ALT in 4% and increased AST in 2% of patients treated with OJEMDA.
 The median time to onset of increased ALT or AST was 14 days (range: 3 to 280 days).
 Increased ALT or AST leading to dose interruption occurred in 5% of patients and dose reductions were required in 1.2% of patients.
 Increased bilirubin occurred in 23% of patients, including Grade 3 increased bilirubin in 0.6% of patients (n=1) treated with OJEMDA.
 Hyperbilirubinemia leading to dose discontinuation occurred in a single adult patient with an advanced non-CNS solid tumor.

-Effect On Growth
+Effect on Growth

 Embryo-Fetal Toxicity